JakeJohnson21/web_project_4/README.md

 The Javascript has been organized with classes.
 Webpack has also been introduced providing accessibility to people with older browsers.

+# JS Update: (project 9)

+Now the data is live.
+The use of an API now makes the site interactive with other users around the world!

 Jake Johnson,
 Developer